Has someone ever told you that you need to eat plenty of superfoods? If so, you may be wondering what foods are classified as superfoods.

 Protein

 A serving of millet contains roughly 6 grams of protein.
-Though this may not be as high as other protein-rich foods, such as chicken and yogurt, millet can nonetheless help you attain your daily protein requirements.
+Though this may not be as high as other protein-rich foods that typically come from animals such as beef, chicken, eggs, or yogurt, Millet can nonetheless help you attain your daily protein requirements.

 Antioxidants